ipavlic/apex-fp/README.md

 List<Account> filtered = Filter.match(prototype).apply(accounts);
 ```

-Matches list records against a “prototype” object.
-A list record is a match if all the fields which are defined on the prototype object are equal to those on the list record.
+Matches list records against a “prototype” record.
+A list record is a match if all the fields which are defined on the prototype record are equal to those on the list record.

 `Filter.match(SObject prototype)` returns a `RecordMatchingFilterQuery` which provides methods to match the filter against a list.